Herstmonceux Castle: Royal Greenwich Observatory

 The Royal Observatory was founded by King Charles II at Greenwich in 1675.
 Observing conditions at Greenwich deteriorated following the urban growth of London, and plans were made in the early 20th century to relocate the observatory to a rural location with clearer, darker skies.
 Herstmonceux Castle and estate were put up for sale by their private owners and were sold in 1946 to the Admiralty, which then operated the Royal Observatory on behalf of the British government.
 The relocation of the observatory took place over a decade, and was complete by 1957.
-A number of new buildings were erected in the castle grounds.
+A number of new buildings were erected in the castle grounds, most notably the domes of the "Equatorial Group" of telescopes (Dome A, B, C, D, E, F) and the 100 inch (254 cm) aperture Isaac Newton Telescope.
 The institution at Herstmonceux Castle was known as the Royal Greenwich Observatory, where it remained until 1988, when the observatory relocated to Cambridge.

-Several of the telescopes remain but the largest telescope, the 100 inch (254 cm) aperture Isaac Newton Telescope was moved to La Palma, in the Canary Islands, in the 1970s.
-The estate provides housing for the Equatorial Telescope Buildings, which have been converted for use as an interactive science centre for schoolchildren.
+Today, the domes of the "Equatorial Group" are used as the Observatory Science Centre - a publicly accessible science museum, observatory and planetarium.
+Dome A houses the 30-inch Thompson reflecting telescope, Dome B houses the 36-inch Yapp reflecting telescope, Dome C houses a 34-inch Hewitt camera, Dome D houses the 13-inch astrographic refractor, Dome E houses the 26-inch Thompson refractor, while Dome F houses the 38-inch Schmidt telescope.
+The largest instrument, the Isaac Newton Telescope, was moved to La Palma in the Canary Islands in the 1970s.
+The Observatory Science Centre has taken on the maintenance and upkeep of the grade II* listed observatory, which had fallen into disrepair before their tenancy.
 The empty dome for the Newton Telescope remains on this site and is a landmark, visible from afar.